KEINOS/kogure/README.md

 This is a simple alternate command in case you have no access to use `system.d` nor `init.d` or **feel lasy using `nohup` everytime**.

 What this app does is simple.
-It runs your script with `nohup` if it's not already run.
+It runs your script with `nohup` if it's not already ran.
 And you can 'start', 'stop' and 'restart' them and/or see their running status.

 ## BASIC USAGE